-K-Dramas To Watch In February 2017 — What Korean Dramas Should You Check Out?
+K-Dramas To Watch In February 2017: What Korean Dramas Should You Check Out?

 Starring Park Seo Joon, Go Ah Ra, and Park Hyung Shik, Hwarang — also known as Hwarang: The Beginning, Hwarang: the Poet Warrior Youth, Flowering Knights, The Beautiful Knights, and Flower Knights: The Beginning — is a period K-drama currently airing on KBS.

 According to the synopsis, Hwarang is a fictional interpretation of a part of history that has very little record to it, the Hwarangs.
-Ergo, KBS brings up the fact that not many people know about Hwarangs these days followed by questions that help drive the K-drama.
+KBS brings up the fact that not many people know about Hwarangs these days followed by questions that help drive the K-drama.
 How did they start?
-How did beautiful looking young men become at the center of unifying old Korea’s Three Kingdoms?
+How did beautiful looking young men become the center of unifying old Korea’s Three Kingdoms?

 The finale of Hwarang will air on Tuesday, February 21 at 11 p.m.
 KST on KBS.
 Preceding episodes will air on Mondays and Tuesdays at the same time prior to the finale.
-It can be viewed on both Viki and OnDemandKorea depending on region.
+It can be viewed on both Viki and OnDemandKorea depending on the region.

 That Sun in the Sky (February 24)

 Starring Yoon Ah Jung, Lee Min Woo, No Young Hak, and Kim Hye Ji, That Sun in the Sky — also known as TV Novel: That Sun in the Sky — is a television novel K-drama currently airing on KBS.
-Many international viewers may not know about such K-dramas, but it is best to relate them to soap operas only they actually end unlike the U.S. soap opera Days of Our Lives.
+Many international viewers may not know about such K-dramas, but it is best to relate them to soap operas, only they actually end unlike some U.S. soap operas.

 The finale for That Sun in the Sky will air on Friday, February 24 at 9 a.m.
 KST.
 Preceding episode will air Monday through Friday at the same time prior to the finale.
-It can be viewed on OnDemandKorea depending on region.
+It can be viewed on OnDemandKorea depending on the region.

 Laurel Tree Tailors (February 26)